Income Subject to NRA Withholding

 Amounts Not Subject to NRA Withholding

-The following amounts are not subject to NRA withholding.
+Amounts not subject to NRA withholding are in some cases still subject to NRA reporting on form 1042-S. Even though these payments fit the broad definition of FDAP, the following amounts are not subject to NRA withholding.
 Each of these subjects is discussed in Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities under the heading of Withholding on Specific Income.

 - Interest on deposits - bank deposit interest that is not effectively connected with the conduct of a U.S. trade or business.